I am Sam; Sam I am.

 For 5 years I led the Somerset Beekeepers–a local chapter of the Maine State Beekeepers’ Association.
 I served as the group’s president, working throughout the communities of Somerset County to teach people about the importance of pollinators, and to teach new beekeepers about the art and joy of beekeeping.
 Though I recently stepped down from both of those positions in order to better meet the demands of my own farm, I still serve as a beekeeping mentor in the area, and promote pollinator conservation through other channels.

-I established the Madison Farmers’ Market and have served as Market Manager for the last 4 years.
+I established the Madison Farmers’ Market in 2012, and have served as Market Manager for the last 5 years.
 I stand on the front lines of the food revolution as a farmer and as an advocate for increased access to fresh, locally produced food for the same community that I grew up in─the same communities that both my mother and my father grew up in.

 My Written Works